 We are committed to advancing pediatric orthopedic care by supporting clinical education.
 We support local, regional and national educational courses, intensive hands-on training programs and product-based workshops that enable surgeons to practice surgical procedures using our products.
-In 2017, we conducted more than 230 training workshops focused on fellows and surgeons early in their careers.
+In 2018, we conducted more than 250 training workshops focused on fellows and surgeons early in their careers.
 We are also a major sponsor of CME courses in pediatric spine and pediatric orthopedics.
-In 2017 and 2016, we sponsored the second and third Annual Pediatric Spine Symposium, respectively, each of which was held in Orlando, Florida, and we prepared the first and second Annual Orthopedics Surgical Techniques Lab, respectively, each of which was held at The Medical Education and Research Institute in Memphis, Tennessee.
-We also sponsor the annual Akron Pediatric Orthopedic Residents Review Course for over 100 residents from hospitals across the Midwest.
+In 2018 and 2017, we sponsored the third and fourth Annual International Children's Spine Symposium, respectively, each of which was held in Orlando, Florida, and we prepared the second and third Annual Pediatric Orthopedic Surgical Techniques Course, respectively, each of which was held at The Medical Education and Research Institute in Memphis, Tennessee.
+We also sponsor the annual Akron Pediatric Orthopedic Residents Review Course for over 100 residents from hospitals across the Midwest and the first annual PediOrthoWest resident review program that attracted more than 30 residents from hospitals in Northern California.
 We have a growing commitment to the clinical research performed by surgeons.
 This commitment ranges from providing our products for clinical outcome studies to providing advanced research grants.